 It’s not just in the US that we’ve grown, we’ve seen strong market growth in the UK and in some other European markets.
 I remember back in 2012 when a Swedish IT provider on the global market was the subject of a large-scale IT attack.
 We led the full investigation into it, which really lifted our profile in the industry.
 On the product side, we gained major clients like international airports, state and international banks and police forces, which were a direct result of software investments that were made for market growth.

 Exonaut has always been evolving and continues at a pace today.
-It’s this journey that has led to it becoming NATO Secret and Unclassified accredited, and ultimately the de facto software for military training and exercise management.
+It’s this journey that has led to it becoming NATO Secret and Unclassified accredited, and ultimately the de facto standard for military training and exercise management software.

 Magnus Bergqvist, CEO, 4C Strategies